Hornakkan/Hornakkan/README.md

 ### Hi there 👋

-I'm Sebastien from France, got my first degree in development in year 2000 and recently started studying web development.
+I'm Sebastien from France, currently living in its North-Eastern part, in a beautiful region called Alsace.
+I got my first degree in development in year 2000 and recently started studying web development.

 <br />